swkkd/gowebapi/docs/ElementApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **ElementGetAttributes**
-> ItemsAttribute ElementGetAttributes(ctx, webId, optional)
+> ItemsAttribute ElementGetAttributes(a.client.ctx, webId, optional)
 Get the attributes of the specified element.

 ### Required Parameters